Certified Passivhaus Designer

 • Other built environment professionals

-You’ll also gain access to the Online PHPP Software course where you’ll learn how to use the PHPP for residential building design and certification.
+Included in this course is the PHPP Software, valued at $382 and an online course, valued at $950 where you’ll learn how to use the PHPP for residential building design and certification.
 Participants will be guided step-by-step through the relevant worksheets while learning the correct conventions for measurements and calculations, preparing them for real-world applications.

 This course is designed to prepare you for writing the Certified Passivhaus Designer/Consultant (CPHD/C) exam.
 Some of the benefits of participating in the course include: